-The alignment layout and group sub-menu both contain an option to hide conserved symbols from the alignment display ($Format \Rightarrow Show \ nonconserved$ in the alignment window or $Popup \ Menu \Rightarrow Group \Rightarrow Show \ nonconserved$).
-This mode is useful when working with alignments that exhibit a high degree of homology, because Jalview will only display gaps or sequence symbols that differ from the consensus for each column, and render all others with a '.'.
+The alignment layout and group sub-menu both contain an option to hide conserved symbols from the alignment display (Format Show nonconserved in the alignment window or Popup Menu Group Show nonconserved).
+This mode is useful when working with alignments that exhibit a high degree of homology, because Jalview will only display gaps or sequence symbols that di er from the consensus for each column, and render all others with a . .